rin67630/pulsar/README.md

 # pulsar
-Remark: WIP = Work in Progress, not yet functional parts of the overall sketch
+Remark: WIP = Work in Progress, marks not yet fully functional parts of the overall sketch

 Pulsar is an Arduino-Based Radio Transmission System for Measurements and Digital Values It aims to be a powerful and versatile RF analog/digital medium-fast data transmission system.